Members

 Ygor Marinho

 Dr. Marinho is a Postdoctoral Research Associate.
 He obtained his Ph.D. and M.S. in the field of immunology from the Federal University of Rio de Janeiro – Brazil.
 He has more than 10 years of experience in scientific research.
-During his journey, he developed projects related to Gouty Arthritis and Inflammatory Bowel Disease, with focus on the role of the purinergic signaling.
+During his journey, he developed projects related to Gouty Arthritis and Inflammatory Bowel Disease, with a focus on the role of purinergic signaling.
 Nowadays, he is starting a new phase in his career, working with cardiopulmonary diseases, a challenging and relevant field of investigation.
-As a young afro-American researcher, he believes in his responsibility and acts to change reality, create opportunities and promote inclusion.
+As a young Afro-American researcher, he believes in his responsibility and acts to change reality, create opportunities and promote inclusion.

 Let’s make something great together.